FAIRmat-NFDI/pynxtools/docs/learn/nexus-rules.md

 Aside from these general rules, there are a number of special rules for NeXus names that need to be considered:

-- There is a set of UPPERCASE reserved words (like `BLUESKY_`, `DECTRINS_`, `IDF_`, etc.) that are reserved for certain projects and communities.
+- There is a set of UPPERCASE reserved words (like `BLUESKY_`, `DECTRIS_`, `IDF_`, etc.) that are reserved for certain projects and communities.
 These are prefixes (typically written as uppercase + undersorce) that cannot be overwritten by namefitting.
 For the full list, see [Rules for Storing Data Items in NeXus Files](https://manual.nexusformat.org/datarules.html), section "Reserved prefixes".

 - There is also a set of reserved suffixes that are used to give additional information for a group or field.
 For the full list, see [Rules for Storing Data Items in NeXus Files](https://manual.nexusformat.org/datarules.html), section "Reserved suffixes".